10 Signs of a Narcissist

 3. Fixation on Appearance

-It is also sometimes the case that narcissists expect their family to be good looking.
-They can’t be as good looking as the narcissist – think the evil queen in Snow White – but they must still make the narcissist look good by being good looking.
-Those who don’t measure up get abused and bullied for failing the narcissistic parent.
-The narcissistic parent believes these feelings to be reasonable because he or she believes that a child is an extension of the parent.
-Children of narcissists exist to make their parents look good.
+Some people with NPD also expect their family to be good-looking (but not as good-looking as the narcissist – think the evil queen in Snow White.)
+The narcissistic parent may abuse or bully their child, validating their behavior because they believe a child is an extension of the parent.
+A parent with NPD may believe that children exist to make their parents look good and enhance their sense of self-importance.
 They have no use outside of this.
 They certainly don’t have their own needs and wants.

 However, appearances go beyond physical looks.
 For a narcissist, it is also important that their lives appear perfect.
+They demand admiration.
 Keeping up with the Joneses is an important goal for the narcissist.
 If the narcissist can surpass the Joneses, that’s even better.

 4. Emphasis on Envy

-A jealous mind is another classic symptom of narcissism.
+Jealousy is another example of narcissistic behavior.
 While many people feel envious of others at certain points in their life, narcissists can become completely consumed by these feelings.
-They may constantly discuss other people’s property or good fortune in a negative light, or maintain a strong belief that other people are envious of them.
-Some narcissists use this drive to get closer to wealthy or famous people and actively try to associate with them.
+They may constantly discuss other people’s property or good fortune in a negative light.
+They might hold a strong belief that other people are envious of them.
+Some narcissists use this drive to get closer to wealthy or high-status people and actively try to associate with them.
 In the workplace, feelings of envy cause the narcissist to steal or at least downplay their colleagues’ work.
 The narcissist may have done little work on a project.
-Still, the narcissist expects his or her name to appear at the top of a project.
+Still, the narcissist may feel entitled and expects his or her name to appear at the top of a project.

 Narcissists may also feel like someone who is doing better than they are owe them a break in the workplace.
 The narcissist feels envious of skills that others have acquired through years of hard work.
-If the narcissist can’t acquire those skills, he or she thinks nothing of using the skilled person.
-If the narcissist can’t use someone to get what he or she wants, then the narcissist may try to drive that person out of the workplace.
-This lessens the competition the narcissist faces at least for a time.
+If the narcissist can’t acquire those skills, they think nothing of using the skilled person.
+If the narcissist can’t use someone to get what he or she wants, then they may try to drive their coworker out of the workplace.
+This manipulative behavior lessens the competition the narcissist faces at least for a time.

 5. Disregard for Other People

-Narcissists often display manipulative tendencies, using their interactions with others to further their own goals.
-People with the disorder often cultivate intense emotional relationships with friends or family members and use the connection to benefit themselves.
-This type of manipulation varies extensively but can include pronounced mood swings, fierce arguments, and a need to assign blame to other people.
+Narcissists often display manipulative tendencies and use their interactions with others to further their own goals.
+People with NPD cultivate intense emotional relationships with friends or family members and use the connection to benefit themselves and boost their self-importance.
+This type of manipulation varies extensively but can include:

-In the extreme, this attitude even causes the narcissist to become angry at others if the narcissist perceives a slight.
+In the extreme, the narcissist can become angry at others if they perceive a slight.
 For example, if someone in the narcissist’s family gets sick, the narcissist may be neglectful at best and mean at worst.
-Because the narcissist lacks empathy, it’s difficult for him or her to imagine the suffering of others.
+Since they lack empathy, they have a difficult time acknowledging the suffering of others.

 6. Praise, Praise and More Praise

 Narcissists are the movie star in the group.
-They expect adoration everywhere they go.
-Narcissists also expect constant praise from others even when that praise is unwarranted.
+They tend to have an exaggerated sense of self-importance and expect adoration everywhere they go.
+Narcissists also expect constant praise and special treatment from others even when that praise is unwarranted.
 Through positioning and monopolizing the conversation, narcissists ensure that they get their narcissistic supply.
 If others feel slighted in the process, so be it.
 The narcissist gets what he or she wants regardless of the cost to others.
 This includes praise.

 Additionally, as Healthline.com points out, the narcissist puts him- or herself in the way of compliments if those compliments don’t come naturally.
-Commonly referred to as fishing, the narcissist reaches for compliments about his or her appearance, cooking, career, or life.
-Although they seem confident on the surface, self-doubt consumes them.
+Commonly referred to as fishing, the narcissist reaches for compliments about their appearance, cooking, career, or life.
+Anything to validate their importance.
+Although they seem confident on the surface, self-doubt consumes them and threatens their sense of self-importance.
 If praise doesn’t come at regular intervals, they begin to feel slighted.
 This makes them push to get more compliments.

-The narcissist needs someone who constantly puts the narcissist on a pedestal.
-Early on, their superficial charm makes them a crowd favorite, so compliments come to them more easily.
-However, the adoration phase never lasts long because a bottomless pit couldn’t contain the narcissist’s need for praise.
-Unfortunately, if the narcissist doesn’t receive the amount of praise he or she expects, the narcissist resorts to rage.
-For the narcissists who actually become physically abusive, this rage often represents the first step in the cycle of abuse.
+The narcissist needs someone who constantly puts them on a pedestal.
+Early on, their superficial charm makes them a crowd favorite.
+Compliments come to them easily.
+However, the adoration phase never lasts long.
+A bottomless pit couldn’t contain the narcissist’s need for praise and excessive attention.
+Unfortunately, if they don’t receive the amount of praise he or she expects, the narcissist resorts to rage.
+For narcissists who become physically abusive, this rage often represents the first step in the cycle of abuse.

-Narcissists will get adoration and praise by charm if they can.
-If they cannot, they resort to other, often very harmful and sometimes even dangerous, tactics in order to get what they feel they deserve.
+Individuals with NPD get adoration and praise by charm if they can.
+The slightest criticism or threat to their self-image could throw them over the edge.
+If they cannot get praise, they resort to other, often very harmful and sometimes even dangerous, tactics to get what they feel they deserve.
 If the opposite happens, that is, the narcissist receives criticism, the situation often turns explosive.
 Again, the narcissist may exhibit symptoms of anger bordering on rage.

 Many narcissists go to great lengths to stroke their own ego and to get the praise they need.
 This is one of the most obvious signs of narcissism.
 Some narcissists need praise and adoration so much that they pursue high-profile careers in business or politics to fill this need, according to Psychology Today.